ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The Git repository hostname that contains your source code; for example `github.com`.
 This value is required.
 </dd>
 <dt>`-cm`, `-revision`, `--commit`</dt>
 <dd>The commit, tag, or branch in the source repository to pull.
 This value is optional.
+The default value is <code>master</code>.
 </dd>
 <dt>`-cdr`, `--context-dir`</dt>
 <dd>The directory in the repository that contains the buildpacks file or the Dockerfile.
 This value is optional.